Copyright © 2009 - 2024 Up Helly Aa Committee

 The early Galleys were made from a light timber frame covered with canvas or alternatively old boats, whose useful life afloat was over, were converted and subsequently sent to Valhalla.

-Today the Galley is built and painted by a group of local tradesmen and willing helpers under the supervision of a committee member who is designated foreman.
+Today the Galley is built and painted by a group of local dedicated volunteers.
 Work commences at the end of October and continues two nights a week until the completed, painted Galley is ready for the festival on the last Tuesday of January.

 The colour of the Galley varies from year to year, it is the Guizer Jarls choice.
 The colour chosen complements the Jarl Squad suit.
 As such, it is a closely guarded secret until its public unveiling on Up Helly Aa day.

 |Top of Dragons Head